Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Introduction

-Numerous techniques have been developed to address the challenge of accessing long timescales in MD simulations, which we briefly review here.
-A popular class of methods -- including hyperdynamics \cite{Voter1997}, metadynamics \cite{Laio2002}, and Gaussian accelerated MD \cite{Miao2015} -- broadly involves modifying the energy landscape to accelerate exploration of phase space.
 Another broad class of methods -- including replica exchange MD \cite{Sugita1999} and temperature-accelerated dynamics \cite{Sorensen2000, Zamora2016} -- achieves this accelerated exploration by performing simulations at temperatures higher than the temperature of interest.
 A large number of approaches fall under the umbrella of pathway-focused methods.
 Such methods focus on sampling along specific reaction coordinates, with less or no effort invested in sampling in directions orthogonal to the chosen ones (see, e.g., reviews in \cite{Bolhuis2021, Mohr2024}).

 Coarse-graining spatial degrees of freedom is yet another common approach to access long timescales, covering an enormous number of methods (see, e.g., reviews in \cite{Shi2023, Noid2024}).
 The method discussed herein shares the most conceptual similarity with existing techniques that explicitly (or implicitly) leverage the separation of timescales between fast and slow dynamics, most notably Mori-Zwanzig-based methods (\cite{Izvekov2006, Hijn2010,mielke2025deriving}), methods based on adiabatic elimination of fast dynamics (\cite{Berezhkovskii2011}), or mathematical homogenization for Hamiltonian systems, see, e.g., (\cite{bornemann1997homogenization,bornemann1998homogenization,klar2021second}).